+Any attempt to penalize or retaliate against a person for filing a complaint or participating in the investigation of a complaint of sexual harassment will be treated as a separate and distinct violation of the Board policy.
 Violations of this policy may result in disciplinary action taken by the appropriate authority.
 Sanctions may range from reprimands to suspension, expulsion, or termination.
-Sanctions shall be based upon the facts and circumstances of each case and shall be in accordance with the terms and guidelines of the NOC complaint procedure.
+Sanctions shall be based upon the facts and circumstances of each case and shall follow the terms and guidelines of the NOC complaint procedure.

-3.6.6 Complaint Process
+3.5.5 Complaint Process

 This policy is in addition to the current Board and College policies concerning discrimination and applies to all students, employees, guests, or visitors.
-Complaints alleging a violation of the Sexual Conduct Policy will be handled in accordance with the College grievance procedures as outlined below and at the following web link: http://www.noc.edu/title-ix-compliance.
+Complaints alleging a violation of the Sexual Conduct Policy will be handled following the College grievance procedures as outlined below.
+This resource is available on the Link Resource Page (see the Resources section of this handbook).